gem-pasteur/PanACoTA/README.md

 ## Downloading and updating `genomeAPCAT`

-You can download `genomeAPCAT` source code by downloading an archive (zip, tar.gz), or by cloning its gitlab repository.
+You can download `genomeAPCAT` source code by downloading a [zip file](https://gitlab.pasteur.fr/aperrin/pipeline_annotation/repository/archive.zip?ref=master), or by cloning its gitlab repository.
 By cloning the gitlab repository, you will then be able to update the code to new versions very easily and quickly.
 Here is how to clone the repository:

     git clone https://gitlab.pasteur.fr/aperrin/pipeline_annotation